-Furthermore, the bill outlines the process for individuals to petition for release from electronic monitoring after ten years, provided they have complied with monitoring terms and conditions.
-The court must hold a hearing for such petitions, allowing input from the solicitor, the Department of Probation, Parole and Pardon Services, and any victims.
-If the court finds sufficient evidence of compliance, it may grant the release; otherwise, individuals can refile petitions every five years.
-Notably, individuals convicted of the specified offenses are prohibited from petitioning for release from monitoring.
+Furthermore, the bill establishes a process for individuals to petition for release from electronic monitoring after ten years, provided they have complied with the monitoring terms.
+The court must hold a hearing to consider the petition, allowing input from the solicitor, the Department of Probation, and any victims.
+However, individuals who are still required to register for criminal sexual conduct offenses are not eligible to petition for release from monitoring.
+This legislation is designed to enhance public safety by ensuring that offenders are closely monitored while also providing a pathway for compliance-based relief from monitoring requirements.

 Statutes affected: